charlotte-zhuang/coding-problems/useful-code/java.md

 ### Counting Sort

 This code will find the range of values in an array to count the number of each element offset by the minimum value.
 It performs well on data with a range up to about 2^12.
+Time-complexity is _Θ(n + r)_, where _n_ is the number of elements and _r_ is the range between elements.

 Performance can be improved by parameterizing the range or by using a guaranteed range that is close to the actual range, but the improvement is small.